-Brian has been with the Hilliard City School District since 2006.
-He has a bachelor’s degree in finance and an MBA from Akron University.
+Brian has been with the Hilliard City School District since 2005.
+He has a bachelor’s degree in finance and an MBA from the University of Akron.
 As treasurer he works with all departments in creating and managing budgets.
 Brian advises the school board and superintendent in matters of elections and bond referendums.
-His main focus is on state funding, payroll, investing and supporting PTO and booster groups.
+His main focus is on the District’s funding, payroll, investing and supporting PTO and booster groups.

 Brian is married to Sheri and they have three kids.
 His hobbies include running marathons, camping and travel.